City-Bureau/city-scrapers-template/README.md

 This is a City Scrapers project being run in Pittsburgh.
 We are templated off of the [City Scrapers](https://cityscrapers.org) project.

-## Documenters
+## How do I start coding?

-Get started by going through our [Documentation](https://pgh-public-meetings.github.io/city-scrapers-pitt)
+Get started by going through our [documentation](https://pgh-public-meetings.github.io/city-scrapers-pitt)!

 ## Calendar link